-The purpose of this article is to document the recovery of a broken clavicle that occurred from a nasty bike accident I had this summer.
-In researching treatment options, I found tons of information about the injury from people in similar situations (the more details the better).
-However, when it came to recovery, particularly from a surgical repair, I found much less detailed information that discussed the recovery journey.
-In particular, what were the detailed issues/complications people experienced, and what were the exercises people used to best regain mobility and strength.
-So I am going to write this blog, and update is as I go, for friends that have a similar fact pattern such that they can better decide their own treatment options knowing what is on the backside of the course they choose.
+The purpose of this blog is to document the recovery of a broken clavicle that occurred after a nasty bike accident.
+In researching treatment options for a broken clavicle (i.e. collar bone), I found tons of information about the injury.
+However, when it came to recovery, and particularly from a surgical repair and implant, I found little information.
+What I wanted to know was what were the detailed issues and complications people experienced, and what were the exercises people used to regain mobility and strength?
+So this blog, and its updates, are for friends that have a similar fact pattern so they can better decide their own treatment options.

-I now know that clavicle fractures are super common among avid cyclists (and other active sports people).
-I can finally call myself as a real cyclists!
-As I spoke with other cyclists, they would ask the question rather casually “Is this your first one?” and then they would go on to tell you how many they had, what happened, how they recovered.
+It turns out, clavicle fractures are super common among avid cyclists (and other active sportspeople).
+I guess I can finally call myself a real cyclist!
+As I spoke with other cyclists, they would ask, “Is this your first one?” and then they would go on to tell me how many they had, what happened, and how they recovered.
 What a painful badge of honor among our cycling community – I had no idea.

 Quick Sidebar Story: This reminds me when I snapped another bone several years back: The u-joint of my 1967 Pontiac 400.
 Too much rubber burning.
 When I informed my father-in-law about the problem he said, “Is that your first one?”
 Apparently he had six under his belt by the time he was 21.
-A snapped u-joint in a muscle car (which can inflict serious damage to your ride) is badge of honor among car enthusiasts, much like a clavicle break is among serious cyclists.
-Anyways back to the story…
+A snapped u-joint in a muscle car (which can inflict serious damage to your ride) is a badge of honor among muscle car enthusiasts, much like a clavicle break is among serious cyclists.

-So, once you break your clavicle, the treatment options are: (1) doing nothing and allowing it heal naturally with your arm in a sling for weeks on end; or (2) get a surgical repair that uses either (i) a plate with screws fixed atop the bone, or (ii) a long pin inserted along the entire bone axial.
+So, once you break your clavicle, the treatment options are: (1) do nothing and allow it to heal naturally with your arm in a sling for weeks; or (2) surgically repair it with either (i) a plate with screws fixed atop the bone, or (ii) a long pin inserted along the entire bone axial.

-Looking at the x-ray, I was thinking “Don’t you see that bone sticking up into my trapezius?
+Looking at the x-ray, I am thinking “Don’t you see that bone sticking up into my trapezius?
 Because I can feel it!
-Doesn’t that need correction ASAP!”
-Obviously the clavicle was not shortening because the bone was jammed up into the trap muscle (think of a knife jammed into a meaty steak), so my shoulder was not going anywhere.
+Doesn’t that need to be corrected ASAP!”
+Obviously, the clavicle was not shortening because the bone was jammed up into the trap muscle (think of a knife jammed into a meaty steak), so my shoulder was not going anywhere.
 I thought to myself, “Hmmm, it looks to me like this break should be realigned.”
-As you can see in the picture, it was really broken.
-And I am really active (5X ironman finishes, and assorted other ultra-activities).
 As I pleaded my case to the doctor, he said “Make no mistake, I like to cut” but he seemed uninterested in my active lifestyle and said, “I will see you in a week to see if it moves, have a good weekend.”
 So I sought a second opinion.

-After a great holiday weekend (not really), I went back to see both doctors.
+After a great holiday weekend sitting upright for three days in a chair on pain killers, I went back to see both doctors.
 I saw the second orthopedic first.
 We took another picture, and he said, “Yep, surgery, and I have time tomorrow morning, let’s get it done.”
 I said “Ok” – what else I am supposed to say.
-Then I drove myself to the other doctor, who took another picture, and said, “Man you look good, and I think surgery is going to be a step backwards in your recovery.”
-Truth was I was already starting to feel better (using a power washer and leaf blower over the weekend with my arm in a sling).
-I said “Ok, are you sure?”
-He said “Yep, we can always cut later, get on the physical therapy schedule and see me in a month.”
+Then I drove myself to the other doctor, who took another picture, and said, “Man you look good, and I think surgery is going to be a step backward in your recovery.”
+Truth was, I was already starting to feel better (using a power washer and leaf blower over the weekend with my arm in a sling).
+I said, “Ok, are you sure?”
+He said, “Yep, we can always cut later, get on the physical therapy schedule, and see me in a month.”
 I said “Ok” and left.

-Post-surgery, I managed my pain with medication, and after a few days was on Tylenol only.
-A tip here, being able to sleep in a chair or upright will be helpful if you go through any type of surgery.
-You are not going to sleep well, so being a little upright is helpful getting up and moving around.
+Post-surgery, I managed my pain with medication, and after a few days was just taking Tylenol.
+Pro-tip: Being able to sleep in a chair or upright will be helpful if you go through any type of surgery.
+You are not going to sleep well, so being a little upright is helpful for getting up and moving around.

-Today, the feeling of the stiffness and inflexibility of the plate and screws in my shoulder can best be described as having a big metal bug attached to my shoulder (it looks like that too).
+Today, the feeling of stiffness and inflexibility from the plate and screws in my shoulder can best be described as having a big metal bug attached to my shoulder (it looks like that too).
 And today, I feel that until I get that metal bug off me, I am not going to feel as good as I could.
 I mean how would it be possible?
 Look at the metal and screws in my shoulder?
 Many people report no issues with plates and screws, but there are a few voices that report otherwise.
-One study I read reported 6% to 74% people complain (what a range!) and remove the plate and screws.
-Another blog thread I found that was really helpful on this point and finally got me going to write this blog post is: Triathlon Forum And this gal had good information: Remove This Plate
+One study I read reported 6% to 74% of people complain (what a range!) and remove the plate and screws.
+Another blog thread I found that was really helpful on this point and finally got me going to write this blog post is Triathlon Forum.
+I also found good information at Remove This Plate.

-Hearing about others experiences was very helpful to me, and has helped to give me more confidence in choosing the treatment option best for me.
+Hearing about others’ experiences was very helpful to me.
 Listen to your doctor, but be your own advocate!
 Right now, getting that metal bug off my shoulder feels like it will be necessary to return me to feeling more like myself.
-Of course it’s still early, but that is what I am feeling today.
+Of course, it’s still early, but that is what I am feeling today.

 Current Rehabilitation Activities